matteofabbri/EuropeanGreatAtlasOfProfanities/README.md

 - Caralhos t'a fodam: May cocks or something fuck you
 - Caralho: Dick
 - <A Topic> Caralho: Circle jerk about <A Topic>
+- Esqueceste-te do Cona de sabão: You have a dirty pussy (TO BE CHECKED)

 ## Polish
 - Ja pierdole: (*litterla: I'm fucking*) Fuck